Airlie Beach is known as the 'heart of the reef' and the gateway to the Whitsunday islands, one of the world's best

 Airlie Beach is a subtropical environment, which means the weather is mostly fine throughout the year.

 Winter is one of the best times to visit the Whitsundays, with clear skies and an average daily temperature of 23°C. Many boating enthusiasts say the ultimate time to visit the Whitsundays which is September to October.
 Spring brings perfect weather and calm seas.

 November to December, while coinciding with the start of stinger season, are great months to stay in Airlie or charter a yacht away from the crowd and before the wet season.
 Late summer can get humid and it’s also the wet season with temperatures sitting at around 32 degrees.
 The wet seasons vary, but often it rains in the afternoon and evening with clear skies during the day, making the wet season a great time to travel on a budget taking advantage of low season rates.

 Airlie Beach has a wide range of accommodation for all budgets.

-Backpackers will find several hostels in Airlie's township, many with adjoining restaurants which offer discounted meals.
+Backpackers will find several hostels in Airlie's township, many with adjoining restaurants that offer discounted meals.

 Another budget accommodation option is one of the many caravan parks in Cannonvale and Jubilee Pocket.
 Families will love the award-winning Big 4 caravan park in Cannonvale with its petting zoo, mini-golf, huge waterslide park and heated swimming pool.

 If you’re looking for more upmarket accommodation, there are plenty of resort hotel complexes with pools and views over to the islands.
 Check out Pinnacles Resort and Peppers and the Coral Sea Resort to name a few.
 Also, along the waterfront, you can find luxury serviced apartments at the Mirage where you'll hear the sounds of the sea from your room.

 There are many amazing places to eat in Airlie and it’s hard to list the best, but we asked around the office and these are our top local eating haunts.